Azure/azure-sdk-for-js/documentation/using-azure-identity.md

   behalf of a specific user.
 The user may grant permission to your application unless the permission requires administrator consent.

-If you are only using _confidential credentials_ you should only need to be concerned with application permissions.
+If you are only using _confidential credentials_, you should only need to be concerned with application permissions.
 If you will be authenticating users with a _public credential_, you must configure API permissions for the Azure service you need to access (Key Vault, Storage, etc) so that user accounts can